 March – Aquamarine ( Brilliant, Resilient, and Enchanting)

 Aquamarine has a fairly limited color spectrum, mainly including blue or greenish-blue tones.
-The most expensive hue in the diamond is a dark blue to slightly greenish blue with relatively high intensity—the purer and more vivid the blue hue, in general, the more expensive the stone.
+The most expensive hue in the gemstone is a dark blue to slightly greenish blue with relatively high intensity—the purer and more vivid the blue hue, in general, the more expensive the stone.
 The hardness and clarity of the gemstone make it attractive among designers, painters, and carvers.
+Finer jewelry Houston offers a stunning range of aquamarine pieces, highlighting the stone’s beautiful hues and exceptional clarity.

 April – Diamond (Calm and Unique)